Dry Weather Forecast For Balochistan - UrduPoint

 The Meteorological Department forecast dry weather in Quetta and other parts of Balochistan for next 24 hours

-According to the Met office, the minimum temperature in Quetta was recorded at 9.5 degree centigrade and 4.3 degree centigrade in Ziarat on Thursday.
+According to the Met office, the minimum temperature in Quetta was recorded at 9.